-Dr. Jim Zapf - Dr. Zapf is the Director of the Master of Arts in Counseling program.
+Dr. Jim Zapf - Dr. Zapf is the Dean of the Graduate School of Counseling.
 He earned his PhD in Academic Psychology in 2007 from Walden University.
 He is licensed Colorado as an LPC.
 Dr. Zapf is co-owner of a private practice called Ethos Collective in Bloomfield, CO.
-In addition to teaching counselor education since 2007, Dr. Zapf has experience working in private practice, residential treatment, college counseling, and partial hospitalization.
-His areas of expertise and clinical interest include sexual addiction and couples' therapy.
-He was awarded the Distinguished Teaching Award at Crown College in 2011.
-Publications include articles on Service Learning, Sexual Addiction, and Counselor Education in a Covid World.
-Dr. Zapf maintains membership in the American Counseling Association (ACA).
+In addition to teaching counselor education